I am not sure why we have a fascination with watching the geysers erupt at Yellowstone National Park, but we do.

 Alaska is a popular travel destination, and there is no easier way to see southeast Alaska than on a cruise ship.
 Use my Alaska cruise excursion tips for Alaska’s most popular cruise ship ports to help you plan your best bucket list Alaska trip.

-I have always felt that if you ever only take one cruise in your whole life, it should be to Alaska.
-It is a huge state with some of the least accessible national parks in the US, including the very popular Glacier Bay National Park which can only be visited by boat.
-The various ports of call and the many choices offered on Alaska cruise excursions provide opportunities to easily see more of this incredibly scenic state.
-Here are my Alaska cruise excursion tips based on the Alaska cruises I have taken in the last few years to help you plan your best Alaska trip possible.
+I love cruising and have sailed all over the globe.
+But, I think that if you ever only take one cruise in your whole life, it should be to Alaska.
+This is a huge state with some of the least accessible national parks in the US, including the very popular Glacier Bay National Park which can only be visited by boat.
+The various ports of call and the many cruise excursion options offered on an Alaskan cruise provide opportunities to easily see more of this incredibly scenic state.

 A cruise with one of the major cruise lines is certainly the easiest and most economical way to see Glacier Bay National Park in southeast Alaska.
 But when looking at the glaciers from the top of a huge ship it can be difficult to get a sense of size without something else nearby for perspective.
 In this case, a kayaker and his very well behaved dog provide the much needed scale to be able to get the true sense for how tall the Margerie Glacier really is.